xavierrao/blindMazeNavigation/README.md

 - Try a different browser or clear cache

 ### Player State Not Syncing
-- Refresh the page and rejoin with the same name
+- Refresh the page - it should automatically rejoin
 - Check browser console for errors (F12)
-- Verify all players are using the same room code
+- Verify all players are using the same room URL or code
 - Ensure stable internet connection
+- Check that your player name hasn't changed

 ### Items Not Displaying
-- Check that all item sprite images exist in `public/images/items/`
+- Verify all item sprite images exist in `public/images/items/`
-- Verify image file names match exactly (case-sensitive)
+- Check that image file names match exactly (case-sensitive)
 - Clear browser cache and hard reload (Ctrl+Shift+R)
+- Ensure images use absolute paths (starting with `/`)

+### Room Doesn't Exist Error
+- The room may have expired (5-minute timeout after all players leave)
+- Create a new room and share the new URL
+- Ensure the room creator hasn't closed their browser

+### "Back to Lobby" Not Working
+- Check browser console for errors
+- Ensure server is still running
+- Try manually navigating to `/lobby`

 ## Contributing